NordicSemiconductor/pc-ble-driver/Installation.md

 * [nRF5x Command-Line Tools for Linux 64-bit](https://www.nordicsemi.com/eng/nordic/Products/nRF51822/nRF5x-Command-Line-Tools-Linux64/51386)
 * [nRF5x Command-Line Tools for OS X](https://www.nordicsemi.com/eng/nordic/Products/nRF51822/nRF5x-Command-Line-Tools-OSX/53402)

-### Flashing the connectivity firmware
+### Programming the connectivity firmware

-To use this library you will need to flash the connectivity firmware on a nRF5x IC
+To use this library you will need to program the connectivity firmware on a nRF5x IC

 Once you have installed the nRF5x Command-Line Tools, you can erase and program the IC: